 How to Avoid Training Human Pose Estimation from Scratch?

 Human pose estimation models are appearing rapidly, as the technology is live and progressive.
 This gives us options in terms of pretrained models tailored for different tasks.
 To analyze existing approaches and models, we used Human3.6M as an evaluation dataset.

 Evaluation of open source HPE model performance using Human3.6M dataset

-The evaluation metric is MPJPE (Mean Per Joint Position Error) that shows the distance averaged over all joints which is measured in millimeters.
+The evaluation metric is MPJPE (Mean Per Joint Position Error) which shows the distance averaged over all joints measured in millimeters.
 In other words, this metric shows how accurately each specific model detects joints over time.
 The graph represents the analysis of several open-source models trained for human pose estimation tasks.

 In terms of our experiment with such models, we can conclude that some of them can be modified to implement real-time processing with comparably high FPS.
-The performance of the model for the most part depends on its 2D detector module.
-Which enables us to implement a high-performance model for the most business cases, including mobile applications.
+The performance of the model for the most part depends on its 2D detector module, which enables us to implement a high-performance model for most business cases, including mobile applications.

 A separate task in human pose estimation, is a reconstruction of a human body from a photograph or video frame.
 While traditional 2D human pose estimation predicts the 2D coordinates of each body joint, with 3D mesh we can estimate the depth for each joint from the camera and build up the human body considering its volume.